 Moving Ahead The Work Item As The Project Progress:

-As we have a task can explore it, it is time to move on.
-First, team lead/analyst will assign a work item to right developer, us.
+As we have a task can explore, it is time to move on.
+First, the team lead/analyst will assign a work item to the right developer, us.
 From then, we will follow the software development life cycle to update the state of the work item.
 After analysis and design, we can attach the design file on ‘attachments’ tab.
-If you are using share-point server for managing such design files etc, you can attach that link here too.
-On ‘history’ tab, we can comment whatever necessary to move to next state.
-It is also handy when we assign somebody else for review, to add a small comment on history tab with our associated design file/shelve-set etc.
+If you are using the share-point server for managing such design files etc., you can attach that link here too.
+On ‘history’ tab, we can comment whatever is necessary to move to the next state.
+It is also handy when we assign somebody else for review to add a small comment on the history tab with our associated design file/shelve-set etc.

-Hopefully this small overview of TFS task management system will help you have basic understanding.
+Hopefully, this small overview of the TFS task management system will help you have a basic understanding.
 Please let me know if you have any questions/suggestions/feedback.
 Happy coding 🙂

 Leave a Reply